pipehappy1/SES2020spring/README.md

 ## Stock managment system

 The stock managment system development is the main focus for 项目实践 in 2020 fall.
-The an example repository can be found in ./stock.
+The example repository can be found in ./stock.